karrirasinmaki/blackpepperswing-www/pages/practical-info.md

 ---
 layout: page

-title: Practical info for course start
+title: Practical info for the course start
 subtitle: New at BPS?
 Read this!
 teaser: First time at Black Pepper Swing?
 We warmly welcome you!
 You can find all the necessary info you need on this page.